Private Cloud: Required Migrations Process

 Step 3 - Transit server installation

-The support prepare the transit server with the same configuration as the client server.
+The support team prepares the transit server with a configuration equivalent to the client’s server.
 This installation can take several hours and precopy files and mails in the transit server.

 This step depends on the availability of transit servers matching the client server configuration at the of the request.
 Users may therefore have to wait until a server is released.